CassandraProject/JCALCView/README.md

 # CALCView #
 ### CALCView is a program for creating, editing, and debugging CALC blocks  ###

-`CALCView` is a program that makes it easier to create, edit and debug CALC, CALCA, MATH and LOGIC Blocks in the Foxboro I/A system in a simple and intuitive way.
+`CALCView` is a Java program that makes it easier to create, edit and debug CALC, CALCA, MATH and LOGIC Blocks in the Foxboro I/A system in a simple and intuitive way.
 If you find it annoying that you cannot easily insert a line or always wished that you could actually see how one of these blocks work from the inside, this program is for you.